Deuteronomy 3

 27Get thee up into the top of Pisgah, and lift up thine eyes westward, and northward, and southward, and eastward, and behold it with thine eyes: for thou shalt not go over this Jordan.

 God does not leave Moses without mercy.
 He says: go to Pisgah.
 You will see the land.
 You will see it with your eyes.
-You will not enter it, but you will behold it.
+You will behold it.
 This is a strange grace - the grace of vision without possession.
-The grace of seeing what you cannot have, and trusting that what God promised will come to pass through others.
+The grace of seeing what you cannot yet have, and trusting that what God promised will come to pass through others.
 It is the grace of surrender.

 Deuteronomy 3:28-29Charge Joshua; Encourage Him; Strengthen Him

 God does not let Moses grieve forever.
-Instead, He redirects Moses' leadership gift to Joshua.
+He redirects Moses' leadership gift to Joshua.
 "Charge him."
-The work is not over - it is being handed on.
+The work is being handed on.
 The conquest will happen.
-The Promise will be entered.
-But not by Moses.
-By Joshua.
+The Promise will be entered, by Joshua.

 Three times the word comes: charge, encourage, strengthen.
 The repetition shows the weight of it.
 Joshua is young.
 Joshua has not yet led in conquest.
 Joshua will face giants and walled cities and doubt.
 He needs to be encouraged.
 He needs to be strengthened.
 The greatest gift a leader can give is to pass on the work with confidence, not with hesitation or fear.